About the Editorial Board

 Letters to the Editor

 The Editorial Board highly values responses to all our published opinions in addition to comments and responses to other Crimson content.
-Letters to the editor are rarely more than 300 words and are signed by the author or authors.
+Letters to the editor are rarely more than 300 words and must be signed by the author or authors.
 We do not accept letters to the editor from organizations or anonymous writers.
 Letters that are brief and timely (and perhaps witty or humorous) are more likely to be published.
 Letters to the editor should be submitted to email@example.com.

 The Harvard Crimson is committed to accuracy in its reporting.
 Should an editorial piece make a factual error or misrepresent the view of an individual or organization, please contact firstname.lastname@example.org, and we will publish a correction when circumstances warrant one.